darrell-d/Tips/*nix_commands.md

 Pretty much means AND like you're used to.
 Runs commands in sequence

+alias:
+If you want to run the default version of an aliased command use \.
+EG: `\ls` to run the non aliased version.

 # Finding things

 `grep -rnw '/path/to/somewhere/' -e 'pattern'`